 - Your doctor will usually start you on a low dose and increase the dose depending on how you respond.
 This allows your body to get used to the medicine and reduces side effects.

 - Always take your candesartan exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much candesartan to take, how often to take it and any special instructions.

 - Candesartan tablets are available in different strengths.
 If your tablets look different to your last supply talk to your doctor or pharmacist about it.

 How to take candesartan

-- Take candesartan, once a day, at the same time each day.
-It is best taken in the morning.
+- Take candesartan once a day.
+Take your dose at about the same time each day.
+Candesartan is best taken in the morning, with or without food.

-- But, if it is nearly time for your next dose, just take the next dose at the right time.
+- Missed dose: If you forget to take your dose, take it as soon as you remember that day.
+But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.